bumbu/bumbu.github.io/_posts/2018-07-03-building-a-garden-table-from-recycled-wood.md

 {% capture assets_path %}{{site.assets_path}}{{page.date | date: "%Y/%m"}}{% endcapture %}

-> This is a story in pictures of building a garden table from scraped wood.
+> This is a story in pictures of building a garden table from scrap wood.

 All in all in numbers: